How to Transform Papercraft into a Plastic Like Hardness

 Textile Hardener

-Just like PVA primer, mixed textile hardener with water and brush a few coats on your model.
-Let it dry about 30 minutes or more.
-Instruction does not mention that you can thinned it with water but you can.
+Just like with PVA primer, you can mix textile hardener with water and apply a few coats to your model using a brush.
+Let it dry for about 30 minutes or longer.
+While the instructions might not explicitly mention thinning with water, it is an option.

 Do I coat the inside of my papercraft?